Get improved backup and restore performance with Azure Backup Instant Restore capability

 How does the snapshot retention work during the five-day period?

-Each day a new snapshot is taken, then there are five individual incremental snapshots.
+For Standard policy, each day a new snapshot is taken, then there are five individual incremental snapshots.
 The size of the snapshot depends on the data churn, which are in most cases around 2%-7%.
+For Enhanced policy, the initial snapshot is a full snapshot and subsequent snapshots are incremental in nature.

 Is an instant restore snapshot an incremental snapshot or full snapshot?

-Snapshots taken as a part of instant restore capability are incremental snapshots.
+For Standard policy, snapshots taken as a part of instant restore capability are incremental snapshots.
+For Enhanced policy, the initial snapshot is a full snapshot and subsequent snapshots are incremental in nature.

 How can I calculate the approximate cost increase due to instant restore feature?